 The study will require two experimenters—one to administer the jam taste test, and another (blind to condition) to obtain participants’ ratings of each jam.

 Recruit volunteers for a study entitled "Jam Taste Test".
-Instruct volunteer subjects not to eat anything for 3 hours prior to the study.
+Instruct volunteer subjects not to eat anything for 3 hrs prior to the study.

 Purchase five brands of strawberry jams or preserves that vary in their overall quality.
 To provide participants with a large range of jam quality, the original researchers purchased the 1st-, 11th-, 24th-, 32nd-, and 44th-ranking jams in a report produced by Consumer Reports magazine of 45 different jam brands (“Strawberry Jams," 1985).
 This report contained expert rankings based on the ratings of seven consultants who were trained sensory panelists.
 Each expert consultant rated 45 jams across 16 specific sensory characteristics, such as sweetness, aroma, etc. (Averages were calculated across all seven expert consultants’ ratings to yield rankings of all 45 jams.)

-Prior to running each participant, set up the running room.
+Prior to running each participant, set up the testing room.
 You’ll need a table, a chair, plates, spoons, jams, labels, and a trash can.
 Arrange the five jams in a random on the table, labeled A through E. Keep track of which jam receives which label for each participant, and in which order the jams are arranged.
 Take one teaspoon of Jam A and place that spoonful on a plate in front of the Jam A jar.
 Repeat for Jams B through E.

 Participants should be run individually.
 Experimenter 1 should inform each participant that the purpose of the study is to evaluate different kinds of jams under different conditions, as part of a consumer psychology experiment.
 Explain that some participants will taste jams on crackers, while others will taste jams on plastic spoons.
 Critically, inform the participant that they have been randomly assigned to the condition in which they’ll be tasting jams on spoons.
 Specifically, after tasting the jams, they will rate their liking for each one.

-The participant should now sign a consent form, giving their informed consent to participate.
+Have each participant sign a consent form, giving their informed consent to participate.

-The participant is now randomly assigned to either the “reasons-analysis” condition, or a control condition.
+Randomly assign participants to either the “reasons-analysis” condition, or a control condition.

-8.1 Provide “reasons analysis” participants with written instructions asking them to "analyze why you feel the way you do about each" jam," in order to prepare yourself for your evaluations."
+8.1 Provide “reasons-analysis” participants with written instructions asking them to "analyze why you feel the way you do about each" jam," in order to prepare yourself for your evaluations."
 Inform these participants that they will be asked to list their reasons for liking or disliking each jam after tasting.
 Describe this task as a means of organizing participants’ thoughts prior to rating, and further, inform participants that they will not be asked to hand in their list of reasons.

 8.2 The rest of participants (e.g., control participants) should not receive any additional instructions.

-9. Ask participants to be seated at the table where the five jams have been arranged. spoon with approximately 1 teaspoon of strawberry jam.
+9. Ask participants to be seated at the table where the five jams have been arranged. spoon with approximately 1 tsp of strawberry jam.

 9.1 For “reasons-analysis” participants, Experimenter 1 should ask the participants to taste each of the five jams.
 During the tasting, leave the room.
 Upon returning, administer the reasons questionnaire.
 This questionnaire should ask participants to list their reasons for liking or disliking each of the Jams A through E. Reiterate that the purpose of the questionnaire is to organize the subjects' thoughts and that they would not be asked to hand it in.
 Leave the room once again.
 Upon returning, explain that the completed questionnaire will no longer be needed, and should put the questionnaire in the trash can.